 lgbtq pride transgender Mar 25, 2021

 When Leo first came out as transgender, I wanted to fly a rainbow flag off our house.
 Our oldest, Ember, who is non-binary and bisexual, didn't identify as transgender at the time.
+It didn't make sense for our home to fly two flags, so I had to decide on the best one.
 The rainbow flag was the best choice to respect both of my children properly.
+It sounded a lot easier than it was.

 Fear kept me from purchasing and flying a rainbow flag in 2016.

 We live in a small, conservative town in a mostly conservative state.
-The most welcoming and affirming place in our area is Keene, a college town about 10 miles north.
+Keene, a college town about 10 miles north, is the most welcoming and affirming place in our area.
 My house is in a very public location in our town.
 No other pride flags flew from any other homes in 2016.

 For the whole first year, I thought about it.